by Sasha Alyson

 6. Shine a light on ways INGOs are successfully shifting power dynamics in international development, and addressing anti-racism.

 We can always find someone doing the right thing.
-Or, if we want to criticize, we can find someone doing the wrong thing.
+Or, if we prefer, we can find someone doing the wrong thing.
 We need instead to look at the big picture and the overall trends.

 Not “Did somebody do a workshop about racism?”
 Rather, “What have UN agencies and INGOs done – already – to ensure that the supposed beneficiaries of aid have more control in deciding how it is used?”